 - Other multipurpose pre-paid cards include the Cashplus MasterCard, Visa Prepaid and Quidity, a pre-paid Maestro card.

-Other Payment Systems
+Cash, Cheques and Other Payment Systems

 - Bills of exchange are used for trade finance within the UK.
 They are cleared through the C&CC system.

 - Bank drafts offer a secure form of payment, but are not common and are high cost.
 They are cleared through the C&CC system.